henryksarat/solana/booth_exchange/README.md

 ## Implemented
-* Create Exchange Booth
-As an admin create an exchange rate between two tokens *Deposit to Excahnge Booth
+* Create Exchange Booth - As an admin create an exchange rate between two tokens
-As an admin, deposit into the vault of both Mints in the Exchange Booth.
+* Deposit to Excahnge Booth - As an admin, deposit into the vault of both Mints in the Exchange Booth.
 This is using PDA's.
-(Program Derived Addresses) *Trade
+(Program Derived Addresses)
-As a customer exchange between Token A and B or between Token B and A
+* Trade - As a customer exchange between Token A and B or between Token B and A

 ## TODO